-Mabanee has partnered with institutions enhance training delivery.
-Since 2018, Mabanee has collaborated with the American University of Kuwait (AUK) to offer the annual "Mabanee Responsible Leader"
+Mabanee has partnered with educational institutions to enhance training delivery.
+Since 2018, Mabanee has collaborated with the American University of Kuwait (AUK) to offer the annual "Mabanee Responsible Leader" training program.

-This course serves as an induction program for new joiners and is part of a broader effort to integrate local and international training providers
+This course serves as an induction program for new joiners and is part of a broader effort to integrate local and international training providers to facilitate diverse learning needs.